 The Governing Body is constituted and regulated in accordance with the College Statutes, the terms of which are enforceable ultimately by the College Visitor.
-In the reporting year 2021/2022, the role of College Visitor was held by the Bishop of Liverpool until his retirement.
-With effect from May 2022, the role passed to the Bishop of Derby.
+The role of College Visitor is held by the Bishop of Derby.
 The Governing Body is self-appointing in accordance with the provisions of the Statutes.